Hernán Medford

-Hernán Evaristo Medford Bryan (/ɜrˈnɑːn/ er-NAHN, /es/; born May 23, 1968) is a Costa Rican former football player and current coach of Deportivo Marquense.
+Hernán Evaristo Medford Bryan (/ɜrˈnɑːn/ er-NAHN, /es/; born May 23, 1968) is a Costa Rican professional football manager and former player who is the head coach of Liga Guate club Marquense.
 Highly regarded as one of the most important figures in the history of Central American football, Medford achieved success as both a player and a coach.

 As a player, Medford is fondly remembered in Costa Rica for two historic goals, both of which he considers his favorite, while playing for Costa Rica: the winning goal of a group stage match against Sweden to qualify to the knockout stage, and the winning goal of the Aztecazo, Mexico's first defeat in a non-friendly match at the Estadio Azteca.

 Numerous media outlets regard Medford as the most successful coach in Central America, as he also found massive success across the region, winning championships in Costa Rica, Honduras, and Guatemala.
 He also coached Saprissa to win the 2005 CONCACAF Champions' Cup, thus qualifying to the 2005 FIFA Club World Championship, finishing in third place.